gjamesgoenawan/BrickworksProjects/PythonCourse/TestYourIntelligence/README.md

 Created by Gabriel James Goenawan

-A sample game designed to teach the basic of python. <br>
+A sample game designed to teach the basics of python. <br>
 Word list retrieved from `word_list.txt`.<br><br>

 Concepts: